emilybrokaw/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/building-the-baseline/exercise-1-create-the-assignment-service.md

 	</finder>
 ```

-> NOTE: <br/>
 > References define entity services injected in our service classes.
 This helps to keep the database calls inside a single transaction.
 We need the Group services and Liferay Asset services for integrating to the Liferay Asset framework for later exercise steps.

 3. **Add** the following reference definitions after the _finder_ definitions:
 ```xml